 Trends in Child Poverty from 1967-2020

 In Figure X below, we present rates of child poverty in the U.S. from 1967 to 2020, using both the official (solid red line) and the supplemental (solid blue line) measures of poverty.
 While the SPM measure of poverty was not developed until 2009, researchers at Columbia University’s Center on Poverty & Social Policy have estimated annual SPM thresholds and poverty rates going back in time to 1967, using data from the Current Population Survey’s Annual Social and Economic Supplement (CPS ASEC).
 Because SPM poverty thresholds are adjusted for differences in living standards that can change over time, it is difficult to make comparisons from one year to the next.
-However, to facilitate over-time comparisons, the researchers at the Center on Poverty & Social Policy have also constructed SPME thresholds and poverty rates that are anchored in current living standards and adjusted backward in time for inflation.
-This anchored historical measure of SPM-based poverty is the one that we use to present trends in child SPM poverty over the past half century in the figure below.
+However, to facilitate over-time comparisons, the researchers at the Center on Poverty & Social Policy have also constructed SPM thresholds and poverty rates that are anchored in current living standards and adjusted backward in time for inflation.
+We use this anchored historical measure of SPM-based poverty to present trends in child SPM poverty over the past half century in the figure below.

 Figure X. Child poverty rates using the Official Poverty Measure (OPM) and Supplemental Poverty Measure (SPM), 1967-2020

 As seen in Figure X above, from 1967 to about 1990, the official estimates of child poverty were considerably lower than estimates based on the SPM.
 In 1967, the OPM child poverty rate was 16.6 percent, while the SPM child poverty rate was 28.4 percent.
 This amounts to a 11.8 percentage point difference in the OPM and SPM calculations of the child poverty rate in 1967.
-This gap in OPM and SPM calculations, which are most visible prior to 1993 are likely due to the fact that the SPM subtracts out necessary expenses, such as out-of-pocket medical expenses and work and childcare expenses, from it’s calculation of a family’s available resources.
+This gap between OPM and SPM calculations, which is most visible prior to 1993 is likely due to the fact that the SPM subtracts out necessary expenses, such as out-of-pocket medical expenses and work and childcare expenses, from its calculation of a family’s available resources.
 While there is a slight narrowing of the gap between OPM and SPM child poverty rates following President Johnson’s declaration of war on poverty in 1967 through the early 1990s, the gap remains fairly substantial.
 Moreover, during this same time period, both the OPM and the SPM child poverty rates are very responsive to economic cycles, typically rising during periods of recession (indicated in the figure by vertical light grey bars) and falling during periods of economic booms.

 Beginning in the early 1990s, however, the SPM child poverty rate begins to follow a very different pattern than that of the OPM.
 The OPM child poverty rate continues to rise and fall with economic cycles, but overall remains stubbornly steady across longer periods of time: in 2020, the child poverty rate, as measured by the OPM, was 16.1 percent – only a half a percentage point lower than when it was first measured in 1967.
 As noted above, the SPM child poverty rate followed a similar cyclical pattern up until the early 1990s.
 Beginning in 1993, however, the SPM child poverty rate seems to decouple itself from the economic cycles and the OPM.
-Child poverty, as measures by the SPM, begins to decline dramatically and continues along a fairly continuous downward trajectory through 2020.
+Child poverty, as measured by the SPM, begins to decline dramatically and continues along a fairly continuous downward trajectory through 2020.
 By 2020, the SPM child poverty rate was 9.7 percent, down from 27.9 percent in 1993, representing a 65 percent decline, or a decrease of 18.2 percentage points.